Tasarinan/editor-framework/docs/manual/define-your-app.md

     },
 };
 ```

 ## Reload your App

 You can reload your App by calling `Editor.App.reload()`.
-This is useful if you have any changes
-in your app code, especially when you add or remove ipc messages.
+This is useful if you have any changes in your app code, especially when you add or remove ipc messages.

-The Editor Framework also add a menu item `Developer/Reload Editor.App` to help you ease this task.
+The Editor Framework also add a menu item `Developer/Reload Editor.App` to help you with this task.